huonw/spellck/README.md

 A spell-checker for Rust code.
-Examines each `pub` item and their documentation for spelling errors, in a very naive way (just comparing the words with a dictionary, not even attempting stemming, by default just `/usr/share/dict/words`).
+Examines each `pub` item and their documentation for spelling errors, in a very naive way (just comparing the words with a dictionary, not even attempting stemming; by default just `/usr/share/dict/words`) and doesn't offer suggestions.

 It breaks idents like `foo_bar` and `FooBar` into `foo` and `bar`, and ignores any numbers/non-alphanumeric characters.

-Compile with `rustc -O main.rs` (in theory it works with `rustpkg` too), and run with `./main path/to/file.rs`.
+Compile with `rustc -O main.rs` (in theory it works with `rustpkg` too), and run with `./main path/to/crate.rs`.

 Known to work with rust commit 790e6bb3972c3b167a8e0314305740a20f62d2f0.